gnulnx/anouman/README.md

 ### Section 1:  Packaging

 This section will assume you have a django project called *example*.
-Most likely your project is not named *example* so to follow along with your project simple replace *example* with your project's name.
+Most likely your project is not named *example* so follow along with your project by simply replacing *example* with your project's name.

 Before you begin make sure to open a new Terminal window.

+**Step 1:** Install anouman

-**Step 1:** Switch to the python virtualenv you use for development.
+Switch to the python virtualenv you use for development.
 You are using [virtualenv](http://www.virtualenv.org/en/latest/) for python development right?
-        If not Anouman should still work with your python system packages.
+*If not Anouman should still work with your python system packages.*

         source /path/to/your/virtualenv/activate

+Now install Anouman

         pip install anouman

-**Step 2:** Update your django settings file to reflect the Virtual Machine you are about to deploy it on.
+**Step 2:** Update DATABASE settings

-If you are using sqlite as your backend database you can ignore this section.
+If you are using sqlite you will need to copy your database file to the server and then update the NAME section of the DATABASE dictionary in settings.py.
+*A future version will take care of copying your database to a default location and updating your setting file*

+If your are using a MySQL or Postgres database on a remote server then you may have nothing else to do.
-If you are using MySQL or Postgres with your project you will likely need to update your DATABASE settings in your settings.py file.
+If you SQL server is located on the same machine then you will need If you are using MySQL or Postgres with your project you will likely need to update the HOST section of the DATABASE dictionary in settings.py.
-Look for the DATABASE Section and update change the HOST line to:
+Look for the DATABASE section and change the HOST line to:

     'HOST': '192.168.100.100'